eclipse/packages/homepage/_packages/cloud2edge/learn.md

 by the digital twin platform.

-In addition to the actual processing of data, the package also provides a feature to plan, orchestrate and and monitor the roll out of software updates to connected devices.
+In addition to the actual processing of data, the package also provides a feature to plan, orchestrate and monitor the roll-out of software updates to connected devices.

 ## Example use-case